-We are currently not in compliance with the quantitative listing standards of the Nasdaq Capital Market, which require, among other things, that listed companies maintain a minimum closing bid price of \$1.00 per share.
-We failed to satisfy this threshold for 30 consecutive trading days and on July 30, 2018, we received a letter from Nasdaq indicating that we have been provided a period of 180 calendar days in which to regain compliance.
-We are in contact with Nasdaq regarding a plan to regain compliance.
-In the event that Nasdaq does not grant us an additional compliance period or we fail to regain compliance by the end of such additional compliance period, our board of directors will weigh the available alternatives to regain compliance, including pursuing a reverse share split by consolidating our common shares (together with a corresponding increase in the par value thereof) in a ratio determined by the board of directors.
-In the event shareholders approve the Bye-laws, Auris Medical (Bermuda)'s board of directors could, after the Redomestication, effect a reverse share split without further shareholders approval, by consolidating our common shares (together with a corresponding increase in the par value thereof) in a ratio determined by the board of directors.
+At the hearing, we will intend to commit that in the event that the Nasdaq Hearings Panel grants us an additional compliance period and the bid price of our common shares fails to increase above the \$1.00 minimum during such additional compliance period, we will pursue a reverse share split by consolidating our common shares (together with a corresponding increase in the par value thereof) in a ratio determined by the board of directors in order to regain compliance with the \$1.00 bid price requirement.
+In the event shareholders approve the Bye-laws, Auris Medical (Bermuda)'s board of directors would have the ability, after the Redomestication, to effect a reverse share split without further shareholders approval, by consolidating our common shares (together with a corresponding increase in the par value thereof) in a ratio determined by the board of directors.